 You generally have two options when it comes to renting a car: 2WD or 4WD.
 If you just plan on seeing the sights and driving the ring road (the main highway that circles Iceland) then a 2WD vehicle will suffice.
 If you crave some off-roading then you will definitely need a 4×4.

-A less-common (and slightly expensive) option is renting a camper van.
+A less common (and slightly expensive) option is renting a camper van.
 This will save you on accommodation, though your upfront and fuel costs will be significantly higher.
-The bloggers from The Gays Abroad rented a camper for their ring road trip, so you can read their review for further insight.

 While backpacking Iceland, hitchhiking is very common.
 With so many people renting cars, not to mention all the friendly locals, you’ll never have to wait long for a ride.
 Just remember that the weather changes frequently here, so dress accordingly!